cloudmesh-community/book/chapters/doc/writing-markdown.md

 citations while not needing to worry about IEEE, ACM, or APA style formating requirements.
 The bibliograhy format is automatically created for you.
-In particular markdown is very useful for creating deployment and code documentations though easy to use verbatim modes.
+In particular markdown is very useful for creating deployment and code documentations through easy to use verbatim or code environments.
 At the same time it allows us to use mathematical equations as defined in LaTeX and avoid images for equation includsion.

 Having a uniform report format not only helps us to be able to